jakelashbrook/discover-penwith/README.md

 - First Time User Goals:
   - a.
 As a First Time User, I want to be able to easily navigate the site.
   - b.
-As a First Time User, I want to have access to information on destinations without being drowned in information that i'm not looking for.
+As a First Time User, I want to have access to information on destinations without being drowned in information that I'm not looking for.
   - c.
 As a First Time User, I want tips or ideas on different places to visit whilst visiting Cornwall.

 - Frequent User Goals: